albertomh/DepositDuck-api/README.md

 ### Models

 The `models` package defines physical and virtual models for entities used in the application.
-It contains:
+It contains the following modules:

-- the `auth` module - user authentication.
+- `auth`: user authentication.
-- the `common` module - mixins to help build base models and tables elsewhere.
+- `common`: mixins to help build base models and tables elsewhere.
-- the `deposit` module - track deposit recovery cases linked to users.
+- `deposit`: track deposit recovery cases linked to users.
-- the `email` module - templates and utilities to render and send HTML emails.
+- `email`: templates and utilities to render and send HTML emails.
-- the `llm` module - models used when interacting with LLMs and storing their output (embeddings, etc.)
+- `llm`: models used when interacting with LLMs and storing their output (embeddings, etc.)
+- `people`: prospects funnelled away during signup.

+And these packages:

-- the `dto` package: Data Transfer Objects building on base models.
+- `dto`: Data Transfer Objects building on base models.
-- the `migrations` package (Alembic migrations, see below)
+- `migrations` (Alembic migrations, see below)
-- the `sql` package - table models inheriting the models defined elsewhere.
+- `sql`: table models inheriting the models defined elsewhere.
 Uses SQLModel.

 Table models are exported in `sql.tables` for convenience.